Causes of Dry Cough, Home Remedies for Acute Morning Coughing

 The hidden real cause of dry, morning, productive, and chronic coughing

-First of all, hundreds of scientific publications have proven that hyperventilation causes reduced body-oxygen content due to alveolar hypocapnia (low CO2 levels in the lungs).
+Hundreds of scientific publications have proven that hyperventilation causes reduced body-oxygen content due to alveolar hypocapnia (low CO2 levels in the lungs).
 Furthermore, decades of medical research have proven that low CO2 over-excites nerve cells making them irritable.
 This effect (over-excitement of nerve cells) also takes place with the nerve cells that control the urge-to-cough reflex that usually appears due to some additional irritation (or trigger) in the chest or upper airways.

-(see references below):
+coughing cause (see references below):